 For us, the privilege of being a custodian of a treasured piece of maritime heritage fills us with pride and joy.
 To the many before who’ve had the pleasure of sailing with her, this is more than just a unique cruise ship; Aqua Blu is arguably the quintessential icon of modern yachting and seafaring evolution, and we’d love to know what she’ll mean to our guests in time to come.

-Sign up to our monthly e-newsletter to receive more stories like this.
+See our brand-new Aqua Blu destinations or sign up to our monthly e-newsletter to receive more stories like this.